aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/numeralformat/_index.md

 public class NumeralFormat
 ```

-A utility class providing constants.
 Indicates the symbol set that is used to represent numbers while rendering to fixed page formats.
 ## Fields

 | Field | Description |